fbpx

 Consider shaving your hair all the way

 After reaching a certain point in the cancer treatment, it might be difficult to control periodic hair fall.
 A lot of patients have trouble coping with it mentally.
-If you feel comfortable with shaving of your hair, then you must opt for it.
+If you feel comfortable with shaving your hair, then you must opt for it.
 Shaving your head beforehand might help make the entire process easier.
 There are a variety of hair coverings and wigs available that might work as a temporary solution until the end of the treatment.
-Remember that this is indeed temporary and that in most of the cases, the hair does grow back.
+Remember that this is indeed temporary and that in most cases, the hair does grow back.
 Meanwhile, it might be fun to try some new hairstyles and experiment a little.

 Going through Cancer Treatment is often described as nothing less than a battle.
 Don’t be afraid to open up and ask for help whenever necessary.
 Hair fall is one of the most obvious side effects of the treatment, and it can be difficult to deal with it alone.
 Remember that there are several ways to cope with it, as mentioned above.